artcuddy/project4-cocktail-nerd/README.md

 <h2 id="agile-methodology">Agile Methodology</h2>

 The Agile Methodology was used to plan this project.
-This was implemented through Github and the Project Board which can be seen here -  <a href="https://github.com/users/artcuddy/projects/2" target="_blank"> Cocktail Nerd </a>
+This was implemented through Github and the Project Board which can be seen here -  <a href="https://github.com/users/artcuddy/projects/2" target="_blank"> Cocktail Nerd User Stories</a>

 Through the use of the Kanban board in the projects view in Github, the project was divived into a few different sections: